Trombach/astro-homepage/src/content/about/tech.md

 school, where we learned the basics of `Delphi`.

 In university I wrote all of my reports and theses with `LaTeX`.
-This isn't something people normally consider when they think of programming, however it is [touring complete](https://www.overleaf.com/learn/latex/Articles/LaTeX_is_More_Powerful_than_you_Think_-_Computing_the_Fibonacci_Numbers_and_Turing_Completeness).
+This isn't something people normally consider when they think of programming, however it is [Turing complete](https://www.overleaf.com/learn/latex/Articles/LaTeX_is_More_Powerful_than_you_Think_-_Computing_the_Fibonacci_Numbers_and_Turing_Completeness).
 It started my passion for code organisation and maintainability, something I still value a lot today.